-I take the easy, and to my mind tastiest, option.
-I steam.
+- I take the easy, and to my mind tastiest, option of steaming.
 Unsurprisingly the bigger the artichoke, the longer the steaming time.
 Anything up to 30 or 40 minutes.
 The smaller ones normally take around 20 minutes or so.
 Larger artichokes can be slightly bitter compared to their smaller cousins.

-You eat it by, how should I say this, scraping your teeth along the leaf to scoop the flesh.
+You eat it by, how scooping the flesh along the leaf.
 It has an incredibly soft texture, or it should have if it’s cooked… If not, steam for a bit longer.
 Some people prefer their artichokes cold, or cool.
 Either way, you can eat them freshly cooked or the next day.
 They will keep in the fridge.

 The only other thing you’ll need to prepare is a vinaigrette salad dressing.
 You eat by plucking the leaves and dipping the fleshy part into the dressing.
 Make sure you have a large plate on the table to dispose of the leaves.
 You might be surprised just how much larger artichoke debris is in relation to the parts you eat.

 Lastly, the most succulent, chunky, edible part is buried deep inside – the artichoke heart.
 Once you’ve devoured the leaves you’ll find a stack of ‘hair’ hiding the heart below.
-The hair is inedible.
-Rip it out and add it to the mountain of debris you'll now have.
-Once your artichoke is hairless, you'll be left with the heart and the remains of the stem.
+The hairy choke is inedible so take it out using a teaspoon.
+You will then be left with the heart and the remains of the stem.

 Now you can enjoy the deep, soft and subtle flavour of the fleshiest part of this incredible green.
-If that’s all a bit too simple for you, try rustling up an artichoke soup, a salad or bang them in the oven and roast them.
+If that’s all a bit too simple for you, try some of the below recipes using this versatile vegetable.